 FUNDING AREAS: Childhood disease, autism, food pantries, youth sports, arts & culture

-IP TAKE: Funding topics are broad, but this is a well-connected family that runs a very family-involved foundation.
-Priority is given to grantees who have a connection to causes the Bear family is involved with.
+IP TAKE: Bear’s funding topics are broad, but this is a well-connected family that runs a very family-involved foundation.
+It prioritizes grantees who have a connection to causes involving the Bear family.

 PROFILE: The Bear Family Foundation (BFF) supports nonprofits in Northwest Florida through grants in a wide variety of program areas.
-It was established and incorporated in 2002 and built off of the family business, the Lewis Bear Company.
-This is a beverage distribution company that’s been around since 1876 and has been in the family for five generations.
+It seeks to “help support quality non-profit organizations which better the lives of those with needs living in Northwest Florida. “ The foundation was established and incorporated in 2002 and built off of the family business, the Lewis Bear Company, a beverage distribution company that has been around since 1876 and has been in the family for five generations.
 It is the oldest privately held corporation in Florida and the oldest continuous distributor for Anheuser-Busch.
 Other breweries’ beers it distributes include Landshark, Victory, Woodchuck, Pensacola Bay Brewery and many more.

-BFF is a very family-run foundation with a foundation board of eight family members.
+BFF has a foundation board of eight family members.
 There are two generations on the board, including Lewis Bear Jr. as the principal.
 His wife and their direct descendants and their spouses make up the remaining board members.

-This is a foundation that often sticks to grantees that it has supported in the past.
+This is a foundation that prioritizes support for grantees that it has supported in the past.
 Since 2003, BFF has funded just over 50 nonprofits.
-It is also a very locally focused and sticks to Pensacola and the northwest region of Florida for its grantmaking.
+It is also very locally focused and sticks to Pensacola and the northwest region of Florida for its grantmaking.
 It awards grants to private operating foundations, public charities, and private foundations.
 The Bear Family Foundation and the Lewis Bear Company are separate organizations, but the company has its own giving strategy as well.

 Applying for a BFF grant is very straightforward.
-The application form is posted online, and you can apply online or print it out and send in by mail.
+The application form is posted online, and grant seekers can apply online or print it out and send in by mail.
 Grant applications should be sent to the attention of Cindi F. Bear.
-The yearly application deadline is November, and applications received after this date won’t be considered until the following year.
-Additional materials are welcome to send in with your application.
-If you are awarded a grant, you should have those funds in hand by the end of the calendar year.
+The yearly application deadline is November, and applications received after this date will not be considered until the following year.
+Additional materials are welcome to send in with the application.
+Grant seekers awarded a grant should have those funds in hand by the end of the calendar year.

 According to the foundation website: